 Join a discussion with Professor Leslie Schiff and Professor Julie Reynolds about their National Science Foundation-funded research into teaching in STEM disciplines.
 Drs.
-Schiff and Reynolds will discuss their collaboration on the grant, how their own research has informed their teaching, and why they study teaching and learning in their fields.
+Schiff and Reynolds will discuss their collaboration on the NSF grant, how their own research has informed their teaching, and why they study teaching and learning in their fields.

 - learn strategies to integrate their research and teaching roles;

 - understand motivations for engaging in scholarship about teaching;

 - identify possible pathways for their own work as teacher/scholars and the Scholarship of Teaching and Learning (SoTL).

 Lunch will be provided.
 Please RSVP to firstname.lastname@example.org.